VKU-Security-Lab/CTF-VKU-Internal-2023/Cryptography/hash/README.md

+# Hash

-# A strange string of letters appears on the Christmas tree 🎄🎄.
+## A strange string of letters appears on the Christmas tree 🎄🎄.
 What is it?